oracal/oracal.github.com/source/_posts/2013-06-30-introduction-to-zeromq.markdown

 Request Reply
 -------------

 The client below starts by generating some msgpack data, then it creates a zeromq context, this is required for an application to use zeromq and starts off all the asyncrounous fun that zeromq uses behind the scenes.
 The number argument that you pass to this context is the amount of threads that zeromq will use in the background and should obviously be optimised for your application/hardware.
-Next we create a zmq sockets, that has a very similar api to a normal socket, however pass to it an ENUM which describes the scenario that we would like zeromq to use, in this case the request part of a request-reply scenario.
+Next we create a zmq socket that has a very similar api to a normal socket, however we pass to it an ENUM which describes the scenario that we would like zeromq to use, in this case the request part of a request-reply scenario.
 There are quite a few scenarios and I will go over a few of them in this post.

 Once the socket has been created it needs to be connected to an end point.
 In this case the server application that will be shown below.
 It is important to note that the server doesn't neccesarily need to be started first for the client to connect to it.
 Due to the way way zeromq buffers messages either one can be started first.

-For each piece of data that we send via to socket we are required to create a zmq::message\_t object which we can populate with any data cast to a void \* pointer.
+For each piece of data that we send to the socket we are required to create a zmq::message\_t object which we can populate with any data cast to a void \* pointer.
 When we create a zmq message we must pass into it the amount of bytes that message will be in the constructor.
 We can then memcpy the data over to it.

 Then it's just a matter of sending over the message and receiving a reply message.

-{% codeblock client.cpp lang:cpp %}
+{% codeblock lang:cpp %}

 // the vector that is going to be sent std::vector<std::string> vec;